mithublue/WP-Frontend/readme.txt

 == Demo ==

-You can try the full featured demo of this plugin <a href="http://cybercraftit.com/demo/testwp/wp-frontend-pro/demo/">here</a>
+You can try the full featured demo of this plugin <a href="http://cybercraftit.com/demo/testwp/wp-frontend-pro/demo/">here</a> .
+There you will find 'WP Frontend' in admin menu from where you can create post form and use that in any post or page or any other post type.
+You will also have different settings there.
+Playing with those will let you be clear about the plugin.

 == Pro Version ==